aio-libs/aiohttp/docs/web_reference.rst

                                  operations.
 Default value is None
                                  (no timeout for receive operation)

-   :param float compress: Enable per-message deflate extension support.
+   :param bool compress: Enable per-message deflate extension support.
                           False for disabled, default value is True.

    The class supports ``async for`` statement for iterating over